• Skip to primary navigation

 As originally highlighted in the Treasury’s National Money Laundering Risk Assessments, fraud generates the bulk of illicit proceeds within the US.
 Healthcare fraud alone generates approximately $100bn in illicit proceeds, annually.
 Such schemes are being increasingly enabled by the internet, with funds being laundered through methods such as offshore legal entities and money mules.

-5. Transnational criminal organization activity
+5. Transnational criminal organisation activity

-6. Drug trafficking organization activity
+6. Drug trafficking organisation activity

-As above, drug trafficking organizations (DTOs) are highlighted by FinCEN as contributing to a “significant public health emergency”, that rely heavily on professional money laundering services – primarily located in Asia – to facilitate complex sales.
+As above, drug trafficking organisations (DTOs) are highlighted by FinCEN as contributing to a “significant public health emergency”, that rely heavily on professional money laundering services – primarily located in Asia – to facilitate complex sales.

 7. Human trafficking and human smuggling

 FinCEN highlights that human trafficking networks use multiple methods to transfer illicit proceeds, which can include income from human trafficking logistics to earnings from exploited victims.
-Many human trafficking organizations establish shell companies to disguise the nature of their business and receive payments through funnel accounts or trade-based money laundering (TBML) schemes.
+Many human trafficking organisations establish shell companies to disguise the nature of their business and receive payments through funnel accounts or trade-based money laundering (TBML) schemes.

 8. Proliferation financing